-In accordance with the Alcohol And/ Or Other Drug Program Certification Standards and Title 9, Chapter 4, Section 10569, of the California Code of Regulations, each person receiving services from an Alcohol and Drug Abuse Recovery Program shall have rights, which include, but are not limited to the following: The Right:
+In accordance with the Alcohol And/ Or Other Drug Program Certification Standards and Title 9, Chapter 4, Section 10569, of the California Code of Regulations, each person receiving services from a Substance Use Disorder treatment program shall have rights, which include, but are not limited to the following:

-To be accorded dignity in personal relationships with staff, volunteers, board members, and other individuals/persons;

-To be accorded safe, healthful and comfortable accommodations to meet his/her needs;

-To be free from verbal, intellectual, emotional, physical abuse, and/or inappropriate sexual behavior;

-To be informed by the program/licensee of the provisions of the law and procedures regarding a complaint and/or grievance and/or appeal discharge, including but not limited to, the address and telephone number of the Department of Health Care Services;
+The Right:

+- To confidentiality as provided for in HIPAA and Title 42, Code of Federal Regulations, Part 2; - To be accorded dignity in contact with staff, volunteers, board members, and other individuals/persons; - · To be accorded safe, healthful and comfortable accommodations to meet their needs; - · To be free from verbal, emotional, or physical abuse, and/or inappropriate sexual behavior; - To be informed by the program of the procedures to file a grievance and/or appeal, including but not limited to, the address and telephone number of the Department of Health Care Services; - To be free from discrimination based on any protected class under Federal or State law, including sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation, or ability to pay; - To be accorded access to his/her file;

+Department of Behavioral Health

+To take medications prescribed by a licensed medical professional for medical, mental health, or substance use disorders.

+In addition to the rights listed above each person also has the right to:
-To be free to attend religious services or activities of his/her choice and to have visits from spiritual advisor provided that these services or activities do not conflict with facility program requirements.
-Participation in religious services will be voluntary only;

-To be referred to another program should they object to the religious nature of any program in accordance with Title 42, Part 54;
+- Be free to attend religious services or activities of his/her choice and to have visits from a spiritual advisor provided that these services or activities do not conflict with program requirements.
+Participation in religious services is voluntary; - Be referred to another program should they object to the religious nature of any program in accordance with Title 42, Part 54; - Receive information on available treatment options and alternatives, presented in a manner appropriate to their condition and ability to understand; - Participate in decisions regarding their health care, including the right to refuse treatment and to express preferences about future treatment decisions; - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation, and - Exercise their rights, and that the exercise of those rights does not adversely affect the way they are treated.

-To be provided with confidentiality in accordance with federal regulation (CFR, Title 42, Chapter I, Subchapter A, Part 2, Section 2.1-2.67);

-To be accorded access to his/her file.